 The most effective brain-based learning environment provides space in which to move around and socialize, making the traditional classroom design of rows of desks highly ineffective in a learning environment.

 Instead of creating rows, teachers should consider a circular classroom, in which students can see each other and engage with each other.
 A circular set-up also leaves central space for movement and activity.
 According to the Florida Education Association, physical activity has been shown to lower student stress and produce new neurons, which, in turn, enhances the learning experience.
 So, the more empty space teachers leave in a classroom and the more students get to their feet, the better.

 The most effective learning happens when students are challenged, but not threatened, according to learning website Funderstanding, but schools are notoriously stressful environments.
 Per the Florida Education Association, studies conducted on the staff and students found that up to 50 percent of students in many U.S. schools experience moderate to severe stress daily.
-For students, this greatly impacts their ability to absorb and retain information.

-Visual environments stimulate learning, and color is vital to enhancing a visual learning environment.
-So, where possible, it’s best to get away from single-colored desks and cream classroom walls.
+When possible, it’s best to get away from single-colored desks and cream classroom walls.
 Bringing the entire color spectrum into the classroom will help to keep students’ brains alert and interested.

 According to ACTE, the brain processes true experiences differently than fabricated scenarios.
 That’s why brain-based learning encourages realistic experiences that allow students to experience what they are learning about firsthand.
 Field trips are useful in this regard, but so are hands-on classroom activities, like visual art, brain-based games, and role-playing.

 Some subjects also lend to immersive classrooms.
 Decorating a foreign language classroom in the style of a country in which the language is spoken gets students in the mindset of what they are about to learn.
 It also provides visual cues that help students comprehend the information they are being taught.